How To Create A To-Do List In WordPress

 Edit To-Do Item Capability

-Here you can permit the chosen capability to edit existing to-do items.
+This option permits the chosen capability to modify existing items.

 Assign To-Do Item Capability

-This setting enables the selected capability to assign items to individual users.
+This setting permits the selected capability to assign to-do items to individual users.

 View All Assigned Tasks Capability